noahbclarkson/Auto-Tune/README.md

 Auto-Tune aims to fix the still present problems in both methods of economies by introducing automatic dynamic pricing powered by Auto-Tune API, an API we have developed that contains various algorithms for calculating prices.
 Auto-Tune is a powerful, highly customizable plugin that creates a GUI-shop with server-set items that hooks into the Auto-Tune API and updates prices for items based on aggregate supply and demand.
 Different levels of Auto-Tune unlock access to various pricing models.
 However the Auto-Tune plugin contains many advanced features standalone; an integrated web-server that creates a website which displays graphs of items on the select server, automatic selling, volatility settings, sell price difference variation, and more.
 Our team at Auto-Tune is optimistic and passionate about Minecraft, plugin development and improving the community as a whole and are working hard at improving the plugin which is still deep in development.

-An example of a graph for an item created by the exponential algorithm displayed online:
+An example of a graph for an item created by the algorithm displayed online:

 <img src="https://github.com/Unprotesting/Auto-Tune/blob/master/.github/graph.png?raw=true" width="550"/>